mrled/biblemunger/readme.markdown

     - Write integrations tests for the backend
     - Also, test the frontend
 - SQLite searches aren't accounting for whitespice.
 If you search for " mad " you'll still end up matching "made" etc.
+- Just made everything rely on being installed to '/' on webserver - need to fix that

 ### BibleMunger 2.0: A big update